Otwiine/schoolvote-uganda/README.md

-# schoolvote-uganda
-A modern and secure digital voting platform for Ugandan schools, built to simplify elections and prevent cheating.
-Created by Otwiine &amp; Lui.

 # 🗳️ SchoolVote Uganda

 **SchoolVote Uganda** is a simple and secure web-based voting system designed specifically for schools in Uganda.
 The goal is to make student elections more transparent, easier to manage, and resistant to cheating — even in low-resource environments.